cgrindel/rules_swiftformat/doc/api.md

 <!-- Generated with Stardoc, Do Not Edit! -->
-# Build API
+# API

-The APIs list below are used by rules_swiftformat.
+The APIs list below are used by rules_swifttidy.

   * [src_utils](/doc/src_utils.md)